In this article, I want to explore what might be revealed to us presently within the first seal. First, I need to back things up a bit.

 “Him that sat on the throne” is God the Father.
 What is the book He holds in His right hand?
 I cannot say for certain, but there are other instances in Revelation when a book is mentioned.
 Are these the same book?

 In Revelation 10 a great angel appears with a “little book.”
-The book is opened, seven thunders utter mysteries, and the mysteries are sealed.
+The book is opened, seven thunders utter mysteries and the mysteries are sealed.
 We are told that this “mystery of God” will be finished when the seventh angel sounds.
-John was then instructed to take the little book and eat it up.
+John was then instructed to take the little book, now sealed, and eat it up.
 It was sweet in his mouth, but his belly was made bitter.

 There is also the book of life, which is mentioned on multiple occasions throughout the scriptures.
 Then there is the written word of God.

-We can speculate on the nature of the book in Revelation 5.
-I think in some capacity, there is only one real “book” and all things are contained in this “book.”
+We can speculate on the nature of the book in Revelation 5, and I’m not sure what my exact take is on the issue.
+I think in some capacity, there is only one real “book” and all knowledge is contained in this “book.”
 Therefore, what matters most is the knowledge written therein pertaining to life, especially concerning the gospel of Jesus Christ.

 We cannot understand the things that pertain to life without Jesus revealing these things to us.